 When Should You See Your Podiatrist?

 Avoid getting into contact with anyone that has a fungal infection.
-Talk to your doctor about all the possible treatment methods prior to using any product.
+Talk to your doctor about all the possible treatment methods before using any product.
 Consult your doctor when you first see discoloration.
 Maintain appropriate toenail and foot hygiene.
 Avoid cutting your nails short, and always make cuts straight across.

 When you first see any sign of infection, contact your podiatrist.
 Discuss treatment options, including OTC products that might be advantageous to you.
 Ask any and all questions you have about yellow toenails.